emuro/gene_length/README.md

 # The emergence of eukaryotes as an evolutionary algorithmic phase transition

 This repository contains the data and programs needed to reproduce the results reported in our article.
-Here, it is also described how to obtain the annotations used in this this work from public repositories.
+Here, it is also described how to obtain the annotations from public repositories used in this work.

 **README.md** guides you all over this repository. **The structure of this repository is the next:**
  - **main_tables** needed to reproduce the main figures.